Springle3152/ohapp/readme.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 Running on http:127.0.0.1:5000
 ```
 This means your enviroment is running and accessible through your local host.
-Leave your command prompt open and paste the url http://127.0.0.1:5000/ in your web browser.
+Leave your command window open and paste the url http://127.0.0.1:5000/ in your web browser.

-Do not close the command prompt window, the app is running from there!
+**Do not close the command prompt window, the app is running from there!**

-To stop running the app, type ctr+c.
-To get out of your virtual environment, type deactivate.
+To stop running the app, type **CTRL+C**.
+To get out of your virtual environment, type **deactivate**.

 # Adding Interviews